derailed/k9s/README.md

 > NOTE: This is very much an experimental feature at this time, more will be added/modified if this feature has legs so thread accordingly!
 > NOTE: Please see [K9s Skins](https://k9scli.io/topics/skins/) for a list of available colors.

+List of skins and screenshots can be found at [K9s Skins Gallery](SKINS.md).

 To skin a specific context and provided the file `in-the-navy.yaml` is present in your skins directory.

 ```yaml